calculix/dxf2fbd/README.md

 <li>remove duplicated object in the same exact position</li>
 </ul>

-<p>Hopes it will be useful to create base of geometry to extrude or revolve in making of three dimensional models.</p>
+Hopes it will be useful to create base of geometry to extrude or revolve in making of three dimensional models.

 thank you for interest,